Getting Things Done (GTD)

 • Higher-level project materials (design specs, drafts, shared folders) can be attached or linked to in the project comments.

-• Move your reference material tasks to the appropriate project by dragging and dropping them from your Inbox.
-Or select a new project via Quick Add by clicking to edit the task and typing "#" into the task field followed by the project name.
+• Move your reference material tasks to the appropriate project by dragging and dropping them from your Inbox or typing "#" into the task name field followed by the project name.

 • To collapse your reference sub-projects, click on the grey arrow to the left of your Reference parent project.
 This helps remove visual clutter from your list.